erkghlerngm44/aniffinity/README.md

       calculations take place.
 (See [example 2](#example-2))*

-2. Calculate affinity between the "base user" and another user by calling the `calculate_affinity` function with the username of the person you wish to calculate affinity with.
+2. Calculate affinity between the "base user" and another user by calling the `calculate_affinity` method with the username of the person you wish to calculate affinity with.
     * This will return a tuple, containing the affinity, and the number of shared rated anime.